Experts in Financial Services Regulation

 • Compliance readiness

-However, unlike a traditional charter, applicants do not need to operate or actually fund the bank until timing is appropriate, which is advantageous given uncertainty in the current environment.
+Unlike a traditional charter, applicants do not need to operate or actually fund the bank until timing is appropriate.
+This is advantageous given uncertainty in the current environment.

-The OCC does not issue shelf charters regularly.
-These are cyclical tools used during times of market volatility and when the FDIC anticipates future resolutions, thus needing to expand its pool of qualified buyers at the ready.
+The OCC and analog state regulators do not issue shelf charters regularly.
+These are cyclical tools used during times of market volatility and when the FDIC anticipates a substantial number of future resolutions, thus needing to expand its pool of qualified buyers at the ready.